is it ok to sleep in a freshly plastered room?

 Can You Sleep in A Room with Drying Plaster?

-It’s safe to sleep in a freshly plastered room if you follow the safety protocols.
-Clear the space of any dust from the dry plaster mix, open windows, and consider running a radiator on low heat to reduce the drying time.
+Clear the space of dust from the dry plaster mix, open windows, and consider running a radiator on low heat to reduce the drying time.
 Plaster doesn’t emit fumes, so it shouldn’t adversely affect your sleep.

 Is it OK to Sleep in a Freshly Plastered Room?